adrienjoly/adrienjoly.github.io/posts/how-not-communicate/index.md

 ![learning 3](./assets/learning3.jpg)

-Later, I learned a communication trick that would have avoided that situation: share my intent and expectations at the beginning of the meeting.
+Later, I learned a communication technique that would have prevented that situation: share my intent and expectations at the beginning of the meeting.
 By doing so, I could have defused the interruption by saying: “we agreed that I would welcome your feedback AFTER I'm done introducing the problem”, and then keep going.

 ## Learnings